 Does not Wisdom call out?
 Does not Understanding raise her voice?
 (Proverbs 8:1 ULB)

 The author speaks of wisdom and understanding as if they are a woman who calls out to teach people.
-They are not something hidden, but something obvious that people should pay attention to.
+This means that they are not something hidden, but something obvious that people should pay attention to.